 How a Femtocell/Microcell Works

-A femtocell is a low-power base station that works with your broadband Internet connection to enhance cell phone coverage by creating a signal source, a “micro” cell site, inside your home.
+A femtocell, sometimes called a microcell, is a low-power base station that works with your broadband Internet connection to enhance cell phone coverage by creating a signal source, a “micro” cell site, inside your home.
 For consumer use, the coverage area is typically a single room.

 Residential femto models usually support up to four or five simultaneous connections, while enterprise models can support a dozen or more.